-Minimise the effects of condensation on glazing and frames by:
+Minimise the effects of condensation on glazing and frames by;

-- Using insulated metal frames. - Using details that prevent condensation running onto walls or floors. - Housing window boards into frames to prevent condensation entering the joint. - Providing thermal insulation to walls at lintels, sills and jambs.
+- Using insulated metal frames - Using details that prevent condensation running onto walls or floors - Housing window boards into frames to prevent condensation entering the joint - Providing thermal insulation to walls at lintels, sills and jambs.
 Guidance on this subject is provided in BRE's report Thermal insulation: Avoiding risks.

-7.4.6 Security
+7.4.6 This subsection has been removed